Oscilloscopes

 | Trigger Output | None |

-Setting Sample Rate and Record Length Manually
+Set the Sample Rate and the Record Length Manually

 By default, InstrumentStudio optimizes the record length or the sample rate of an oscilloscope when taking measurements.

-Configuring Record Length
+Configure the Record Length

 Manual Override Mode